modelon-community/Assimulo/doc/sphinx/source/tutorial_disc.rst

 together with the statistics. ::

-    Final Run Statistics: Pendulum
+    Final Run Statistics: Pendulum with events

+     Number of Steps                          : 541
+     Number of Function Evaluations           : 1063
+     Number of Jacobian Evaluations           : 0
-     Number of Error Test Failures             = 32 Number of F-Eval During Jac-Eval          = 0 Number of Function Evaluations            = 1057
+     Number of F-Eval During Jac-Eval         : 0 Number of Root Evaluations               : 671
-     Number of Jacobian Evaluations            = 0
-     Number of Nonlinear Convergence Failures  = 0 Number of Nonlinear Iterations            = 1005
+     Number of Error Test Failures            : 36 Number of Newton Iterations              : 1011
-     Number of Root Evaluations                = 852
-     Number of Steps                           = 542
+     Number of Newton Convergence Failures    : 0

     Solver options:

      Solver                  :  CVode